Linux or macOS example tar -xzf vaultmesh-relay-v1.1.9-linux-x64.tar.gz cd vaultmesh-relay-v1.1.9-linux-x64 chmod +x vaultmesh-relay # Start relay on port 3030 ./vaultmesh-relay --listen 0.0.0.0:3030 --db relay.db # For production, put TLS in front with nginx, Caddy, or another reverse proxy. # Vaul

-The VaultMesh relay helps devices reach each other across networks while forwarding encrypted payloads only.
-It does not decrypt vault data.
+VaultMesh relay helps trusted devices reach each other across networks while forwarding encrypted payloads only.

 VaultMesh devices sync directly on local network whenever possible.
-When devices are on different networks (for example home and mobile data), a relay provides a rendezvous channel for encrypted sync traffic.
+When devices are on different networks, relay provides rendezvous and forwarding for encrypted sync traffic.

-Privacy model: relay transport is untrusted and stateless.
-Clients communicate with protocol header X-VaultMesh-Protocol: 3.
-Relay nodes forward ciphertext and cannot read vault plaintext.
+Privacy model: relay transport is untrusted.
+Clients enforce protocol compatibility with header X-VaultMesh-Protocol: 3.
+Relay operators cannot decrypt vault plaintext.

 | Component | Requirement |